Postnatal depression

 Causes of postnatal depression

 Depression is usually caused by a combination of several factors.
 There are many factors that affect your chance of getting postnatal depression.
-You’re more likely to get it if:
+You might be more likely to get it if:

 • you’ve had mental health problems such as depression in the past, including during pregnancy